CodeLegg/Bootstrap-Website/README.md

  ***
  ### Credits
   - **Content**
-  - The code to make social media links was taken from the Code Institute Bootstrap Videos and modified to fit my website Using OverStack and Google.
+  - The code to make navbar and dropdown was taken from the Code Institute Bootstrap Videos and modified to fit my website Using OverStack and Google.

   - To make a responsive containers, cards and sliding carousels I watched some videos of  on YouTube channel.